 \subsection{Qualitative Analysis}

 Finally, an example of the object reaching in simulation is visualized in Fig.~\ref{fig:visual}.
-Our system is given a target image to hold the hands in front of a box on the desk, as shown in Fig.~\ref{fig:visual} (b).
-Starting from the state Fig.~\ref{fig:visual} (a), EnvNet navigates the end effector toward the final state Fig.~\ref{fig:visual} (c).
-Fig.~\ref{fig:visual} (d) shows the final state when the object is placed at different position with the position of target-image acquisition.
-In this case, ObjNet is activated to guide the hand to object.
+Our system was given a target image to hold the hands in front of a box on the desk, as shown in Fig.~\ref{fig:visual} (b).
+Starting from the state Fig.~\ref{fig:visual} (a), EnvNet navigated the end-effector toward the final state Fig.~\ref{fig:visual} (c).
+Fig.~\ref{fig:visual} (d) shows the final state when the object was placed at a different position from the position of target-image acquisition.
+In this case, ObjNet was activated to guide the hand to the object.

-We believe that giving random 3D rotations for data augmentation was important to acquire the control policy from GS dataset, because it removes the model's dependency on absolute camera pose in environment.
-For example, the floor was a special instance for wheeled robot in building environment since the camera was always at a constant height from the floor.
-However, this is not the case after data augmentation by random VCR, because the floor's pose in image is also randomized and it becomes indistinguishable from other flat things such as walls or ceilings.